Skip to Main Content

 • Tools like fans, heaters, or dehumidifiers can speed up the drying process.

-• Opening windows and doors to improve ventilation can aid in drying out the basement faster.
+• Opening windows and doors to improve ventilation can aid in the process of drying out wet basements faster.

 • Consider using a moisture meter to check the moisture level in your walls and floors, ensuring that the drying process is complete.